lukesudom/revelio-scan/README.md

-# REVELIO - Package Security Scanner
+# REVELIO - Package Secret Scanner

-**Package Security Scanner - Scan packages for secrets using TruffleHog**

-A powerful containerized tool that automatically downloads, extracts, and scans packages from PyPI and npm for embedded secrets, API keys, tokens, and other sensitive information using TruffleHog.
+A containerized tool that automatically downloads, extracts, and scans packages from PyPI and npm for embedded secrets, API keys, tokens, and other sensitive information using TruffleHog.

 ![Revelio in Action](./Revelio_gif.gif)